 - Read more about MinnPost

 Kramer gives his writers more editorial freedom than they might have at a newspaper.
 “We encourage writers to combine reporting with analysis and even commentary based on their own experience and expertise,” he says.
 Leaving complete coverage to larger outfits, MinnPost is aggressively Minnesota-centric and hard news oriented.
-A typical front page might cover the presidential aspirations of Senator Michele Bachmann, how a proposed stadium for the Vikings could effect the local economy, profit among Detroit automakers, the best digital bible-study tools, how the Twin Cities are integrating new immigrants, and the local burglary rate.
+A typical front page might cover the presidential aspirations of Senator Michele Bachmann, how a digital bible-study tools, how the Twin Cities are integrating new immigrants, and the local burglary rate.
 There’s a special emphasis on the real world effects of politics and policy.
 At one point, advertisements for the site read “NO Britney, NO Paris, NO Lindsay.”

 MinnPost has an editorial staff of five, a handful of business and technology employees, and fifteen writers who write either full-time or freelance regularly.
 This includes a Washington, D.C. correspondent who delivers a Minnesota take on Congress.
 MinnPost editors study readership metrics from Google Analytics and sites like Quantcast, and they often ask readers for feedback.
 While freelancers wrote the majority of articles in MinnPost’s early days, research revealed that readers preferred to develop a relationship with writers who appear on the site on a regular basis, so Kramer hired more full-timers.